gxchain/docs/docs/contract/README.md

 - Experience with Linux or Mac
 - Compile the source to start the local private chain or download the release program to connect to the test network (source compilation tutorial point [here](https://github.com/gxchain/gxb-core)）

+**Related terms:**

+- **Action**：The external interface provided by the contract can be interacted with by the front end, and the action invoked by the user is recorded in the block.
+- **Table**：The contract provides persistent storage, similar to the table in the database, supports multiple index, and the table is stored under the contract account object.

+**Tool introduction**
+- **witness_node**：The node program is used to produce blocks, which can start different functions according to different configurations.
+For example, the startup RPC port interacts with cli_wallet to call the contract and lookup table.
+- **cli_wallet**：The command line wallet is mainly used to manage the wallet and interact with witness_node program.
+- **gxx**：Used to compile `C++` files into abi files and wasm files for deployment to GXChain.

 ### 1. Start witness_node